rtr-nettest/open-rmbt-desktop/README.md

 # Open RMBT Desktop

+## Status

+This code is in early development and is not intended for production use.

 ## Configuration

 The project contains a `.env.example` file.
 You can use it as an example to configure some variables needed to successfully run a measurement.
 The path to your custom `.env` file can be passed through an environment variable `RMBT_DESKTOP_DOTENV_CONFIG_PATH`.
 Otherwise the client will try to read the variables from a `.env` file in the root of the project, if such exists.